 Abstract:

-Although Mary Wollstonecraft is most squarely known as the post-Enlightenment progenitor of feminist reason often seen as allergic to the sexual body, this essay argues that throughout her works she evinces more posthuman and malleable forms of materiality and alternative psychic arrangements that subtend any "reasonable" law of the father.
-Figures of vapor, pestilence, palpable atmospherics, and other instances of dynamic materiality in The Vindication of the Rights of Woman, Maria; or the Wrongs of Woman, and Letters Written During a Short Residence in Norway, Sweden, and Denmark evince fluid forms of materiality that bespeak a certain language of psychosis, or the ability to speak underneath or beyond the symbolic order of the father via an alternative Real that is richly flexible, material, and feminist.
-Such writings can, even more broadly help us rethink the relationship between the symbolic and the Real, the role of psychosis as a literary method, and help us bridge psychoanalysis and new materialism.
+Although Mary Wollstonecraft is most squarely known as the post-Enlightenment progenitor of feminist reason and is often seen as allergic to the sexual body, this essay argues that throughout her works she evinces more posthuman and malleable forms of materiality and alternative psychic arrangements that subtend any “reasonable” law of the father.
+Figures of vapor, pestilence, palpable atmospherics, and other instances of dynamic materiality in The Vindication of the Rights of Woman, Maria; or the Wrongs of Woman, and Letters Written During a Short Residence in Norway, Sweden, and Denmark evince fluid forms of materiality that bespeak a certain language of psychosis or the ability to speak underneath or beyond the symbolic order of the father via an alternative Real that is richly flexible, material, and feminist.
+Such writings can help us rethink the relationship between the Symbolic and the Real and the role of psychosis as a literary method while also helping us bridge psychoanalysis and new materialism.

-Mary Wollstonecraft, during one of her most energetic rebukes in The Vindication of the Rights of Woman, upbraids her own Trumpish king and luxury-addled aristocrats not only for their insane policies but for creating an atmosphere that poisons everyone: “What but a pestilential vapour can hover over society, when its chief director is only instructed in the invention of crimes, or the stupid routine of childish ceremonies?”
-(18-19).
+Mary Wollstonecraft, during one of her most energetic rebukes in The Vindication of the Rights of Woman (1792), upbraids her own Trumpish king and luxury-addled aristocrats not only for their insane policies but for creating an atmosphere that poisons everyone: “What but a pestilential vapour can hover over society, when its chief director is only instructed in the invention of crimes, or the stupid routine of childish ceremonies?”
+(18–19).
 In a philosophical pamphlet so devoted to gaining rights for women (and asking men to actually earn their rights as equitable citizens), such a dispersed, nonhuman figure strangely lurks in such a supposedly humanistic treatise.
-While she dwells on the aristocrats, soldiers, and coquettes whose lack of virtue corrupts the nation, this figure of vapor, and others like it in her writing, suggest something more than human responsible for the nation’s sickening haze, its miasmatic ambience.
-Created by its chief dilldocks even as it pervades and alters them, and such contagious materiality suggests a complicated entanglement between matter and humans that redraws The Vindication as more than a bid for women’s entrée into Enlightenment humanism.
+While she dwells on the aristocrats, soldiers, and coquettes whose lack of virtue corrupts the nation, this figure of vapor and others like it in her writing suggest something more than human is responsible for the nation’s sickening haze, its miasmatic ambience.
+Created by its chief dilldocks, even as it pervades and alters them, such contagious materiality suggests a complicated entanglement between matter and humans that redraws The Vindication as more than a bid for women’s entrée into Enlightenment humanism.

 Inherent in Wollstonecraft’s invective is what Jane Bennett has described as human and nonhuman materials in vibrant assemblage: human actions within the consumerist climate of London create the foul atmosphere of the modern city, an airborne toxic event in which nonhuman vapors take on an infectious life of their own.
 Yet, Wollstonecraft is already hip to the pharmakon of the post-Revolutionary political climate.
-As she complicates her own argument: “It is the pestiferous purple which renders the progress of civilization a curse, and warps the understanding, till men of sensibility doubt whether the expansion of intellect produces a greater portion of happiness or misery.
-But the nature of the poison points out the antidote” (Vindication 21).
+She complicates her own argument: “It is the pestiferous purple which renders the progress of civilization a curse, and warps the understanding, till men of sensibility doubt whether the expansion of intellect produces a greater portion of happiness or misery.
+But the nature of the poison points out the antidote” (21).
 Here, she certainly means the toxic aristocracy and royalty who lead through contagious consumption and the perversion of reason.
 More deviously, she also intimates the purple erect head of a patriarchal penis, the phallic pestilence that spreads its tyranny through proud ejaculations of power (and venereal disease).
 Yet, the nature of the poison—the form of new materiality inherent within the mephitical vapor—likewise suggests the nature of the cure: that fresh airs of a dispersed, revivifying new materiality might diffuse this warped pestilence.